Norwegian oil and gas output falls as workers begin strike | Headlines

 Oil and gas from Norway, Europe's second-largest energy supplier after Russia, is in high demand as the country is seen as a reliable and predictable supplier, especially with Russia's Nord Stream 1 gas pipeline due to shut for maintenance from July 11 for 10 days.
 The British wholesale gas price for day-ahead delivery leapt nearly 16%, though the price of Brent crude fell as fears of a global recession outweighed supply disruption fears, including the strike in Norway.

 "The strike has begun," Audun Ingvartsen, the leader of the Lederne trade union said in an interview, adding the union would escalate the strike to pressure employers to address demands for wage increases to compensate for rising inflation.
-THREE-STEP ESCALATION
+Members of the union are senior staff members, considered crucial to operations, and among the best-paid employees working offshore.

 "Our goal is that employers engage with us and listen to their employees," he said.
 On Tuesday, oil and gas output will be reduced by 89,000 barrels of oil equivalent per day (boepd), of which gas output makes up 27,500 boepd, energy firm Equinor said.